Are you or someone you know experiencing distressing and unwanted thoughts about causing harm to yourself or others? You’re not alone.

 Additionally, individuals should be closely monitored by their healthcare provider for potential side effects and adjustments to their treatment plan.

-What Are the Therapies Used to Treat Harm OCD?
+What Are the Therapies Used in Harm OCD Treatment?

 Medication alone isn’t considered a comprehensive treatment for Harm OCD.
 It is often combined with cognitive-behavioral therapy (CBT), specifically Exposure and Response Prevention (ERP) therapy, to achieve the best results.